PrefectHQ/prefect/docs/guide/getting_started/first-steps.md

 ### Running the flow

-One the flow has been created, we can run it by simply calling `flow.run()`.
+One the flow has been created, we can execute it by simply calling `flow.run()`.
 In this case, the resulting `State` is `Success`, and we can also examine the `State` and result of each task:

 ```python
 state = flow.run()